 This happens when the wrong Scouting America ID number is connected to your account.
 This commonly happens if someone has multiple ID numbers, or a parent entered their ID number when registering their child.
 You will need to enter in the correct membership ID number to proceed.

 NOAERS reviews the youth protection expiration date and compares it to the event date.
-If youth protection expires between now and NEF, it will warn you.
-Your youth protection will need to be recertified before NEF, or you will not be allowed to stay at the event.
+If your SYT expires between now and NEF, it will warn you.
+Your SYT will need to be recertified before NEF, or you will not be allowed to stay at the event.
+If this is not completed, you will not be able to attend and no refund will be provided.
+There are no exceptions.

 Policies